PeterJemley/bridget/STATISTICS_DEVELOPER_GUIDE.md

 ```

 - Use `TrafficAwareRoutingService` for route planning and traffic analysis
-- Use `MotionDetectionService` for real-time traffic sensing and context
+- Use `MotionDetectionService` for real-time traffic sensing and context with configurable polling (1-20 Hz)